2006–07 Palau Soccer League

 The 2006–07 Palau Soccer League was the fourth season of association football competition in Palau and the first to straddle two calendar years.
 The league was won by Team Bangladesh, their second title.

 Teams

-Five teams will compete in the 2006–07 season of the Palau Soccer League.
-All matches will played at the PCC Track & Field Stadium in Koror, home stadium to all the teams.
-This is due to the lack of suitable venues for soccer matches in Palau.
-The teams for 2006–07 (listed in alphabetical order) are:
+Five teams competed in the 2006–07 season of the Palau Soccer League.
+All matches were played at the PCC Track & Field Stadium in Koror, home stadium to all the teams.
+This was due to the lack of suitable venues for soccer matches in Palau.
+The teams for 2006–07 (listed in alphabetical order) were: